ManishaNath/Real-Time-Chat-Application/README.md

-#Real-Time Chat Application Documentation
+# Real-Time Chat Application Documentation

-##Overview
+## Overview
-The application that allows multiple users to join chat rooms and communicate with each other.
+The application allows multiple users to join chat rooms and communicate with each other.
 The application will be built using Node.js, Express.js, and Socket.IO for real-time communication.

 ## How To Run The Project